Fayetteville State University provides professional advisors to assist students on their path to degree completion.

 A student who transfers from a North Carolina community college before earning the Associate in Arts (AA) or Associate in Science (AS) degree and who subsequently applies for one of these degrees through the North Carolina Reverse Transfer Program may request, through his or her department chair or advisor, that his or her records be reviewed as fulfilling the University's general education requirements under the current Comprehensive Articulation Agreement (CAA) while still enrolled as a degree-seeking student.
 If the student has already met the University general education requirements through earned credit or enrollment of the course(s), there will not be any adjustments to the student's record.

-For details on the Reverse Transfrer program, click the link below:
+For details on the Reverse Transfrer program, click here.

 Designed to assist transfer students in what to expect when transferring with an A.A. or A.S. degree into one of the four year degree plans.
 This plan does not substitute advisement in the specific discipline.
 Always confer with your advisor and/or department.
 Please visit Four Year Degree Plans, for more information.